11 Best Legal Tech Companies of 2026

 - Document automation: Creates, stores, and manages legal documents with customizable templates.

-- Time tracking & billing: Logs billable hours, generates invoices, and integrates with online payment processing.
+- Time tracking and billing: Logs billable hours, generates invoices, and integrates with online payment processing.

 - Secure client messaging: Provides a built-in client portal for encrypted communication and case updates.

-- Task & calendar management: Schedules meetings, tracks deadlines, and assigns tasks to team members.
+- Calendar and task management: Schedules meetings, tracks deadlines, and assigns tasks to team members.

 - Online payment processing: Allows clients to pay invoices easily through credit cards or ACH transfers.

-- Reporting & analytics: Offers insights into firm performance, revenue, and case progress.
+- Reporting and analytics: Offers insights into firm performance, revenue, and case progress.

 - Mobile access: Enables lawyers to manage cases and communicate with clients on the go.